qxresearch/qxresearch-event-1/Applications/Password Protech PDF/README.md

 ### Contributing

 Any kind of contributions to `qxresearch-event-1/password-protect-pdf` are welcome.
-While creating an issue(for this project) use `Password Protect PDF` Label.
+While creating an issue(for this project) use `Password-Protect-PDF` Label.

 1. [Fork](https://github.com/qxresearch/qxresearch-event-1/fork) the Project
 2. Commit your Changes